-"If you'd be more comfortable, we could eat somewhere else," she offered.
+"If you'd be more comfortable, we could eat somewhere else," she said softly.

 "There is no logic in leaving, Christine.
 They will stop reacting to this eventually."

-"And in the meantime?" she asked, eyeing a particularly gossipy pair of young ensigns.
+"And in the meantime?" she asked, eyeing a particularly interested pair of young ensigns.

 "In the meantime, we ignore them."

-She stared, slightly stunned.
-"My.
+She stared, seemed slightly stunned.
+"Well...
 Put that way, how could I do any less?"

 "Precisely, Christine.
 The crew and their reactions to us are irrelevant."
-As he said this the doors opened and Kirk and McCoy walked in.
+They ate for a bit, then the doors opened and Jim and McCoy walked in.
 The doctor was the first to see the two of them.

-"Didn't save us a seat, I see," he teased as he walked up to their table.
+"Didn't save us a seat, I see," he said with a grin as he walked up to their table.
 "We could always pull another table up."

 "I believe that is against regulations, Doctor," Spock replied.
 "Section 436.1a of the operating guidelines for mess facility in galaxy class vessels."

-"There's no such regulation," Kirk laughed as he walked up with the food.
+"There's no such regulation."
+Jim laughed as he walked up with the food.
 "But we can tell when we're not wanted.
 Carry on you two.
-Come on, Doctor, let's find another table."
+Come on, Bones, let's find another table."

 Spock sighed more audibly than he intended.
 When Christine looked at him questioningly, he shook his head.
 "I did not intend to spend our time together discussing the crew or quoting regulations."